sjanhunen/dokimazo/papers/in-the-name-of-jesus.md

 Think of how Christ gave authority to the disciples specifically for what they were doing in Acts Compare to a mere use of name only in Acts 19:13

 Notes
 =====
 - The encounter with the religous leaders in Acts 4 is pretty insightful
 - If something is done in the name or authority of Jesus, how is that authority given?
 - Need to do a full review of http://www.blueletterbible.org/lang/lexicon/lexicon.cfm?Strongs=G3686&t=KJV

+Making Disciples of All Nations: compare Mat 28:19 with Acts 2:5 - isn't the focus Jews out of all nations

 Compare the authority in Acts with this:
 > Luk 4:18 KJV - The Spirit of the Lord [is] upon me, because he hath anointed me to preach the gospel to the poor; he hath sent me to heal the brokenhearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised,